ciberado/k8s-lab-based-training/0600-SECURITY/081-rbac-eks/README.md

 --policy-document "$ASSUME_AWSDEVELOPERROLE_POLICY"
 ```

-* Check the group is in place
+* Check if the group is in place

 ```bash
 aws iam list-groups --output table